retat/a3-retat/README.md

 Notes:
 - Assignments are now connected with a user (UID)
 - Days get updated if edit function is used
-- using express, mongoDB, bcrypt, cookies, passport
+- using express, mongoDB, bcrypt (hash with salt), cookies, passport
+- Login Credentials!

 a3-retat.glitch.me